 Of course, the teacups had to be more than just symbolic for them to be meaningful.
 Faculty members’ participation in workshops and seminars was also supported by stipends and lunches.
 These elements of the program were not simply “perks” or recognition for the additional work faculty put into WI courses.
 Instead, these elements communicated to the university community how seriously MU took the Campus Writing Program.
 It transformed writing instruction from lowly, service-level grunt work to rigorous, scholarly, and rewarding work that faculty members of all levels were engaged in.

 MU’s investment in faculty through the Campus Writing Program has resulted in innovative curricula that engage students in experiential learning in a creative, academically rigorous way.
-In fact, the Campus Writing Program is consistently listed as a top Writing-in-the-Disciplines school in U.S. News and World Report—alongside the likes of Harvard, Yale, Princeton and other highly prestigious institutions.
+In fact, the Campus Writing Program has continued to be a nationally and internationally recognized writing program because of the faculty leadership and commitment.